0xLott/rabbitmq-stock-market/README.md

-# rmi-stock-market
+# rmi-stock-market.market
-A Java implementation of a stock market with RabbitMQ
+A Java implementation of a stock market.market with RabbitMQ